memgraph/documentation/pages/help-center/debugging.md

 To find out more about setting core dumps, you can check [this article](https://medium.com/@sourabhedake/core-dumps-how-to-enable-them-73856a437711).

 ### Generating a core dump with Docker Compose
-The setup with Docker Compose is similar like with Docker.
-You will need to bind the volume, run Memgraph in privileged mode, and make sure you set the no limit boundaries on the generated core dump.
+The setup with Docker Compose is similar to Docker.
+You will need to bind the volume, run Memgraph in privileged mode, and make sure you set no size limit on the generated core dump.

-Below we can see an example Docker Compose file which is able to generate a core dump:
+Below we can see an example Docker Compose file which can generate a core dump:

 ```yaml
 version: "3"